Kaczmarz-type inner-iteration preconditioned flexible GMRES methods for consistent linear systems: Flexible AB-GMRES preconditioned by Kaczmarz-type methods as inner iterations

 In FGMRES, we can change the preconditioner for each outer iteration.
 Hence, consider using $\ell_{k}$ iterations of a Kaczmarz-type method as the preconditioner for each outer iteration of the flexible AB-GMRES (F-AB-GMRES).
 We denote the preconditioning matrix given by the $\ell_{k}$ inner iterations by ${B^{(\ell_{k})}}$.
 The algorithm is given as follows.

 Here, ${{\bar H}_k} = \left\{ {{h_{i,j}}} \right\} \in {\mathbb{R}^{(k + 1) \times k}}$.
 Since the number of inner iterations in each outer iteration does not have to be fixed, we proposed a new inner iterations stopping criterion that varies with the outer iteration to accelerate the convergence, which is given in line 4 of Algorithm~\ref{AGPK}.
+Here, $\eta<1$ is a parameter.

+Note that when the Kaczmarz method is used as inner iterations, the number of inner iterations $\ell_k$ for each outer iteration $k$ does not have to be fixed to $\ell_\text{max}$, and may differ for each outer iteration, which makes it different from NE-SOR inner iterations applied to AB-GMRES.
+Note also that \eqref{r} may be used to speed up the residual evaluation in step 4 of Algorithm~3.1 for the Kaczmarz-type methods.

+The least squares problem in line 11 is solved as in the GMRES method~\cite{S86,S03}.
 An optimality property similar to GMRES is given as in~\cite[Proposition~2.1]{S93} for FGMRES.